SWE Context Bench: A Benchmark for Context Learning in Coding: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly deployed as programming agents, supporting tasks such as code generation, bug fixing, and navigation of complex code repositories.
+Large language models (LLMs) are increasingly deployed as coding agents, supporting tasks such as code generation, bug fixing, and navigation of complex code repositories.
 Early code benchmarks primarily evaluated isolated synthesis tasks and focused on functional correctness.
 However, these benchmarks have become saturated, with near perfect performance on HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program}.
-To address this limitation, recent benchmarks extend evaluation to repository level software engineering settings, where models must reason over larger codebases and generate code changes evaluated in realistic repository contexts \cite{jimenez2023swe, liu2023repobench}.
+To address this limitation, recent benchmarks extend evaluation to repository level software engineering settings, where models reason over larger codebases and generate code changes evaluated in realistic repository contexts \cite{liu2306repobench}.

-Despite these advances, existing agent benchmarks remain focused on solving individual tasks from scratch.
-They primarily evaluate parametric memory encoded in model weights \cite{yang2024swe, zeng2025glm} and short term activation memory constrained by context windows \cite{yu2025memagent, zhou2025mem1}, without assessing how agents accumulate or reuse experience across tasks.
-As a result, each task is treated as an independent episode, preventing explicit evaluation of experience reuse and its impact on efficiency.
-Prior studies suggest that incorporating memory of past interactions enables agents to learn from previous mistakes and generalize knowledge across related tasks (\cite{chhikara2023knowledge}).
+Despite these advances, existing agent benchmarks remain focused on solving individual tasks from scratch (Figure \ref{fig:overview} (a)).
+They primarily evaluate knowledge stored in model weights \cite{yang2024swe, zeng2025glm} and short term context within the input window \cite{yu2025memagent, zhou2025mem1}, but do not assess how agents learn from and reuse past experience across tasks.
+As a result, each task is treated as an independent episode, preventing explicit evaluation of context learning and its impact on efficiency.
+Prior studies suggest that incorporating memory of past interactions enables agents to learn from previous mistakes and generalize knowledge across related tasks \cite{chhikara2023knowledge}.
 This observation aligns with real world software development, where recurring problem patterns and incremental refinement are common, and engineers routinely learn from past successes and failures.